ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 root@dockertest2:~#
 ```

-### 4. Deploy nginx test service
+### 4. Deploy Flask application

-The nginx test service will be used to show load-balancing and high-availability features of Docker Swarm.
+The Flask application to be deployed is a simply application with one REST API (default route /), which informs who is replying to HTTP requests.
-You will deploy the service with 3 replicas managed automatically by Docker Swarm.
-To deploy the nginx test service, you firstly need to create the proper Docker image, by copying _nginx_test_ dir in all the machines in the testbed.
+You will deploy the Flask application as a service with 3 replicas managed automatically by Docker Swarm.
+To deploy the service, you firstly need to create the proper Docker image, by copying _dockerized_flask_service_ dir in all the machines in the testbed.
 Then, you need to run the following on all the nodes (manager and workers):

 ```
+# cd ~/dockerized_flask_service/app/
-# docker build -t nginx_test nginx_test/
+# docker build -t flask_image_hello_world .

 ```
 To check if the image was built properly, run:

 ```
-root@dockertest1:~# docker images
+root@dockertest1:~# docker images |grep flask_image_hello_world
-REPOSITORY                            TAG                 IMAGE ID            CREATED             SIZE nginx_test                            latest              036ca8ef1134        11 minutes ago      146MB
-nginx                                 latest              ed21b7a8aee9        10 hours ago        127MB
+flask_image_hello_world              latest        fc27446c3f30   20 hours ago    65.2MB
 root@dockertest1:~#
 ```

 Now, you can deploy the service by running:

 ```
-docker service create --replicas 3 --name test_webserver --publish 80:80 nginx_test
+docker service create --replicas 3 --name flask_helloworld_service --publish 5001:5001 flask_image_hello_world
 ```

 and check the deployment:

 ```
-root@dockertest1:~# docker service ps test_webserver
+root@dockertest1:~# docker service ps flask_helloworld_service
-ID                  NAME                IMAGE               NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS pgxqnqncavza        test_webserver.1    nginx_test:latest   dockertest1         Running             Running 16 minutes ago q3f66y0842sb        test_webserver.2    nginx_test:latest   dockertest3         Running             Running 16 minutes ago
+ID             NAME                         IMAGE                            NODE          DESIRED STATE   CURRENT STATE                    ERROR     PORTS vzfee3x6pizh   flask_helloworld_service.1   flask_image_hello_world:latest   dockertest3   Running         Running less than a second ago
-jcklkgn3o9yj        test_webserver.3    nginx_test:latest   dockertest2         Running             Running 16 minutes ago
+1rmmmxmx24q3   flask_helloworld_service.2   flask_image_hello_world:latest   dockertest2   Running         Running 7 seconds ago
+6cey6sqthp9t   flask_helloworld_service.3   flask_image_hello_world:latest   dockertest1   Running         Running 7 seconds ago
 root@dockertest1:~#
 ```

-You can see that is running an instance of test_webserver service (the nginx webserver) on each node in the testbed.
+You can see that is running an instance of flask_helloworld_service service (the Flask application) on each node in the testbed.
-By running _test_nginx.sh_ script, we make HTTP requests only towards the manager node (dockertest1: 10.0.20.151) and print only the \<h1\> part within the response (check _test_nginx.sh_).
-You can see the container private IP:
+By running the following command ``while True; do curl http://192.168.100.101:5001/; echo; sleep 1; done`` we make HTTP requests only towards the manager node (dockertest1: 192.168.100.101:5001).
+We can observe that Docker Swarm automatically balances requests towards service replicas.

 ```
-root@dockertest1:~/nginx_test# ./test_nginx.sh
-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.153</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.155</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.154</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.153</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.155</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.154</h1>

-<h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.153</h1>
-...
-root@dockertest1:~/nginx_test#
+# while True; do curl http://192.168.100.101:5001/; echo; sleep 1; done
+This is an example Flask app served from **20d293bc9fb8** to 10.0.0.2 This is an example Flask app served from **7e9d169241d3** to 10.0.0.2 This is an example Flask app served from **66b6d787a2cd** to 10.0.0.2 This is an example Flask app served from 20d293bc9fb8 to 10.0.0.2 . . .
+#
 ```
-We can observe that Docker Swarm automatically balances requests towards service replicas.

 To test high availability, you can update the status of some worker nodes.
 Docker Swarm allows you to DRAIN a node and prevent that node from receiving new tasks from the swarm manager.
 It also means the manager stops tasks running on the node and launches replica tasks on a node with ACTIVE availability.